alewan/capstone/README.md

 Tip: create backup branches to avoid messing up a working branch.

 ### SQUASH
-$ git rebase -i
+$ git rebase -i <br>
 In the terminal window, pick, squash, etc. the commit messages that you want.
 Always squash down (squash towards the first commit you made chornologically).

 ### REBASE
-Rebase is what you do when you want to push your code (you want to put your code into the github repository). git rebase -i origin/develop
+Rebase is what you do when you want to push your code (you want to put your code into the github repository). <br>
+$ git rebase -i origin/develop <br>
 If merge conflicts, the rebase will pause on that commit.
-You fix all the conflicts.
+You fix all the conflicts. <br>
-$ git add
+$ git add <br>
-$ git rebase --continue
+$ git rebase --continue <br>
-Now, to push into the github repo:
+Now, to push into the github repo: <br>
-$ git push
+$ git push <br>

-Tagging Reviewers:
+Tagging Reviewers: <br>
-- Tag the people who your PR is relevant to.
+- Tag the people who your PR is relevant to. <br>
-- Tag people only once you're ready to have your code reviewed.
+- Tag people only once you're ready to have your code reviewed. <br>